dendronhq/handbook/handbook/handbook.sop.git-workflow.md

 ### Merging Changes

 Once your feature request has been approved, it will most likely be merged by the person that is reviewing your code.
+We do a release every Monday which is also when you should expect your feature to be shipped.
+We also do an early seed release Thursdays/Fridays.
+If your changes are in before then, they can also be shipped along side the early seed

 ## Checklist